-It’s been a few years since we last reviewed a ProAc speaker.
+It’s been a while since we last reviewed a ProAc speaker.
 Having spent some time with the new Response DT8 floorstanders, we wish it hadn't been so long.
 While not perfect, these towers turn in as musically cohesive a performance as we’ve heard around this price.

 Build and compatibility